As seen in:

 - Include language skills.
 In today’s globalized world, they’re essential to being a great project manager.

-- Include volunteering, achievements and awards, projects, and even hobbies and interests if they’re relevant.
+- Add volunteering, achievements and awards, programming projects, and even hobbies and interests if they’re relevant.
 You never know what might end up playing in your favor.

 Pro Tip: There are lots of opportunities to grow your portfolio through freelance gigs.
 Show up with a flimsy portfolio and hiring managers will be coming up with a 404 error before you say a word.
 See more: How to List Projects on a Resume